Skip to main content

 Pinning to a specific version for reproducibilitychrome-148-windows (no -latest)

-For sites that fingerprint the TCP/IP stack (rare, but a few bot-management products do), pair the preset with WithTCPFingerprint(...) to spoof TTL / window size / MSS.
+For sites that fingerprint the TCP/IP stack (rare, but a few bot-management products do), pair the preset with WithTCPFingerprint(...) to spoof TTL, window size, and MSS.

-For everything else: start with chrome-latest, capture against tls.peet.ws/api/all, compare against a real Chrome on the same OS, file an issue if JA3 / Akamai / JA4 doesn't match.
+For everything else, start with chrome-latest, capture against tls.peet.ws/api/all, compare against a real Chrome on the same OS, and file an issue if JA3, Akamai, or JA4 doesn't match.